0styx0/abbreinder.nvim/README.md

 + [Commands](#commands)
 + [Exports](#exports)

-Note: This plugin is still in alpha.
-I'm currently writing tests for it and fixing bugs as I find them.
+Note: This plugin is now in "beta".
+I'm adding nice to have features before release (at which point the plugin will be at a point where it should always be stable to use).
+If you happen to stumble upon this and find a bug, please raise an issue letting me know.

 ---